toncic/toncic/README.md

 ### Hi there 👋 I'm Milan

-I’m currently working in Wunder (Digital agency) as a Senior Full-stack Developer.

 I'm experienced in wide range of technologies from designing database all the way to moving button 2px left.

 Few latest projects that I'm working with: